mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ## Metrics

-Besides CPS we actualy colect for all those dieferent scale points multiple metrics.
+Besides CPS we actually collect for all those different scale points multiple metrics.

 ### PPS

-PPS (packets per second) is the first metric we colect.
-Usualy it is UDP packets are used Packets must be as small as posible so we do not to hit link speed constranints.
+PPS (packets per second) is the first metric we collect.
+Usually, it is UDP packets are used Packets must be as small as possible, so we do not to hit link speed constraints.
-This test shows the fast path perfromance.
+This test shows the fast path performance.

 ### Latency

 Latency is the time it takes for a packet to go through the device under test.

-Latency value is most acurate when we have highest PPS, smallest packet, and zero packet loss. and is measured using Ixnetwork and Novus card.
+Latency value is most accurate when we have highest PPS, smallest packet, and zero packet loss. and is measured using IxNetwork and Novus card.

 When testing the smart switch we have to run a test to get the switch latency without running the traffic through the DPU and then get the total system latency with the understanding that each packets travel once through the NPU to reach the DPU, than it travel through teh DPU and once more it will travel through teh NPU after it leave the DPU.

 smart switch latency = 2 x NPU latency + DPU latency

 Latency is mostly a metric for fast path performance.
-Since we colect min/avg/max, max value in most cases will be impacted by the slow path. that first packet that arives may have the highest latency.
+Since we collect min/avg/max, max value in most cases will be impacted by the slow path. that first packet that arrives may have the highest latency.

-If slow path latency is desired configure random source/dest ports this way each packet will be a new flow and will hit the slow path only. care must be taken to send a fixed amount of packets not exceeding the flow table size.
+If slow path latency is desired configure random source/dest ports this way each packet will be a new flow and will hit the slow path only. care must be taken to send a fixed number of packets not exceeding the flow table size.

 ### Throughput